 Reviews and comments can destroy or market a hotel’s reputation.
 Mostly, hotels used to engage and respond to clients’ concerns, needs, and requests publicly through old-fashioned forums.

 With online platforms like Facebook, hotels will have to diversify and utilize such platforms to manage their reputation.
 It’s a challenge that the industry is facing and will still face in the year 2021.

 The success and growth of the hospitality sector depend on the state of both global and local economies.
 This means that maintaining adequate employees will be crucial in the coming year.
 In the year 2016, the hospitality industry employed 15,000 workers.
 This number is expected to jump to around 17,000 in 2026.

 As the industry continues to bulge, retaining and attracting top talents will be a priority.
-For companies to edge out competition they will have to ensure they have employees with top skills.
+For companies to edge out the competition, they will have to ensure they have top skills.
 However, employee retention is a significant challenge, regardless of the sector.